 Who are your future book buyers?
-For instance, if you’re writing a New Adult book, you need to consider the group of readers who will read your book not the day you type the first sentence but rather the day it’s actually published.
+For instance, if you’re writing a new-adult book, you need to consider the group of readers who will read your book not the day you type the first sentence but rather the day it’s actually published.
 The reason is real-world reference points/fashions/trends.
-If your New Adult book won’t be published for three years, then maybe your protagonist shouldn’t be a die-hard fan for a boy band that was only cool when your future book buyers were too young to remember.
+If your NA book won’t be published for three years, then maybe your protagonist shouldn’t be a die-hard fan for a boy band that was only cool when your future book buyers were too young to remember.

 What do your future book buyers want from your genre?
 Let’s say you write YA fantasy.
 If you’re not reading blogs and book reviews by your target readers and actually asking them, how are you going to know whether vampires are in or out of fashion?
 Agent wish lists are another resource for what’s off trend and what they want to see more of.
 You can find agent manuscript wish lists on agency websites, at manuscriptwishlist.com, or by scrolling through the #MSWL hashtag on Twitter.

 This post is one of 200+ in the monthly Insecure Writers Support Group blog hop, and this month I’m co-hosting along with Tyrean Martinson, Tara Tyler, and Beverly Stowe McClure.
 To continue hoping through more posts or to join, click here.
 (It’s fun!)
 There’s a big announcement this month, so head over to hop host Alex Cavanaugh’s site for that.